 I didn’t tell Andy about the article.

 I was given a stern sheet explaining that if I were to go in the ambulance, I must stay out of the way in an emergency.
 I gripped it and read it slowly, digesting the judgement it made about what sort of parent I might be.
 I wondered what sort of people would get in the way and decided that those people in their panic probably wouldn’t listen to a piece of paper anyway.

 Then off we went.

 I sat in the front with the driver.
 It was coming up to 2am (ish) and I still felt fiercely awake.
-He was lovely.
-He told me all about his holiday home in Bulgaria as we drove through silent Welsh villages and along windy roads.
-He told me about finding a Praying Mantis in the garden.
-And how all the villagers owned a sheep, and there was a resident shepherd, who walked around every morning collecting sheep to take to graze, and every evening he brought them home and they all toddled off to their own house.
+He was lovely and told me all about his holiday home in Bulgaria as we drove through silent Welsh villages and along windy roads.
+He told me about finding a Praying Mantis in the garden and how all the villagers owned a sheep, and there was a resident shepherd who walked around every morning collecting sheep to take to graze, and every evening he brought them home and they all toddled off to their own house.
 He kept me sane with his meandering tales and fatherly advice.

 I’d been wondering why we had taken a slightly longer route down the coast, rather than the more direct route through the mountains.
-The ambulance driver explained that this way we would be closer to hospitals on the route.
-There are vast swathes of mid Wales with no hospitals nearby.
-They’ve talked about closing our one for years.
+The ambulance driver explained that this way we would be closer to hospitals all the way down.
+If something happened we would drive to the nearest one for help.

 We slept for an hour on a fold out bed in a treatment room.
 We were told that normally they would have a bed for us, as we’d come so far, but it being the weekend, whilst there was plenty of emergency care, there were no cleaners.
 So although there were rooms free, they were not ready for us.
-They hoped they could find something.
-In all honesty it was so much more than we expected.
+They hoped they could find something, but in all honesty it was so much more than we expected.

 Sunday came and went sitting at her cot-side.
 She was so sleepy.
 I was told I could hold her if I was careful of her monitors and drip.
 So I did and she barely awoke before cuddling in to me.
 It was the most amazing feeling to hold her, she felt so far away in her industrial cot.

 There were just no answers.

 Consultants told us how rare a case like this is.
 Foxglove taste horribly bitter so most children wouldn’t eat it.
-She’d always been such a good eater.
-Would eat anything.
-Now I wished she was just a bit fussier.
+She’d always been such a good eater, she would eat anything; now I wished she was just a bit fussier.

 On Sunday night we were told they’d found a room with a single bed in it for us to sleep in in a strange empty corridor of rooms in a building not far from the ward.
 We were so exhausted that we climbed in together, me and my 6′ 5″ husband cuddled up on this tiny bed, and managed to get a few hours’ sleep.

-I was angry and looking to pick a fight about something I had some control over.
-So we bickered about the clothes.
-The clothes that were fine.
-The clothes that would do perfectly well.
+I was angry at the world and looking to pick a fight about something I had some control over, so we bickered about clothes – clothes that were fine, clothes that would do perfectly well.
 It’s a lot easier to be cross about clothes than a sick child.

 Then I was sorry and he was sorry and we hugged and went back to the exhausting horribleness of doing nothing very tensely.

 Her blood tests weren’t showing a drop in the levels of poison.
-They started giving her antiemetics for her vomiting.
-She was still on a drip and hadn’t eaten or drink anything since Saturday lunchtime.
+They started giving her antiemetics for her vomiting, she was still on a drip and hadn’t eaten or drink anything since Saturday lunchtime.

 Monday passed with Peppa Bloody Pig.